rohitsaw/book-review/README.md

 # Project 1

+Web Programming with Python and JavaScript

-Simple web app for book searching and review
+Simple web app for book searching and finding ratings.

-You can view project at https://books-rohit.herokuapp.com/ you can also request book details through api https://books-rohit.herokuapp.com/api/<isbn_no_of_book>
+application.py is the main flask app.

+All the html pages in the templates directory and all the css file in the static directory.

+I have also deploy this app to https://books-rohit.herokuapp.com/ you can visit and check the projects.